 DECORATIONS (this is not a factor)

 FOTO: KEITH BERG First looking to a horn that has a detachable bell with garland and valve caps with decorations and then looking to a horn without any of this things, the second horn seems like a naked one.
 The ring of a detachable bell makes a nice partition exactly at a part of the horn that (without ring) looks boring from certain angles.
 But of course this is not a factor for this contest because it's a question of personal taste.
-Garland, bell cut and valve cap decorations can be fit any time additionally to any horn (at least I suppose so).
+Garland, bell cut and valve cap decorations can be put any time additionally to any horn.

 INTERESTING GREAT DETAILS

-In my opinion the more balanced a horn is in placing of the rotary valves, the more interesting it looks, therefore I find the Cornford C28 or the Ricco Kühn 294 with displaced first and fifth valves or the Alexander 403 and Kalison kbc 26 with three valves in front and Bb-Valve on backside the most interesting of this horns.
+In my opinion the more balanced a horn is in placing of the rotary valves, the more interesting it looks, therefore I find the Cornford C28, Hpyer C12 or the Ricco Kühn 294 with displaced first and fifth valves or the Alexander 403 with three valves in front and Bb-Valve on backside the most interesting of these horns.

 THE THEIN M